 Excel Modeling is an introductory course to spreadsheet modeling designed to aid business students in using Excel to summarize, report, and analyze data.
 As the electronic spreadsheet dominates as the primary tool for analyzing and modeling business problems, students will master in this course a core set of skills in using Excel in order to help them solve problems in a wide variety of business skills.

 To ensure a valuable usage of the time of those with a business background, we offer a “prior learning path.”
 Using the prior learning path, students who have completed relevant coursework or have extensive experience in topics covered that may apply to take a 1-credit version of the related course and be awarded three credits upon completion.

 To earn credit for prior learning path, students must show proof of national or international certification (such as Project Management Professional certification from PMI), complete challenge exams (a Midland administered exam in a specific topic, such as Accounting), or submit a portfolio that provides evidence of knowledge and expertise in a given area, such as Management & Leadership.

-Additional information on the Credit for Prior Learning path, please visit here.
+For additional information on the Credit for Prior Learning Path, visit the Credit for Prior Learning page.